 The GeForce RTX 4080 Founders Edition from Nvidia is a powerful 4K gaming 4080 graphics card, but it is also quite expensive.
 If gamers are driven to pay this much, they will surely upgrade to the faster RTX 4080.
 It is a technological achievement nonetheless and a power to reckon with.

-In this article, I put the nVidia 4080 through its limits on our 2022 GPU test platform, which is powered by a Core I5 i9-12900K cpu and an Asus ROG Maximus Z690 Hero motherboard..
-A Corsair Hydro Series H100X water cooler and stock clocking rates are used by the CPU, which has not been overclocked.
+In this article, I put the nVidia 4080 through its limits on our 2022 GPU test platform, powered by a Core I5 i9-12900K CPU and an Asus ROG Maximus Z690 Hero motherboard.
+The CPU uses a Corsair Hydro Series H100X water cooler and stock clocking rates, which have not been overclocked.

 RTX 4080 Benchmark

 The RTX 4080 ti and the more powerful RTX 4090 outperformed everyone else in test results by a wide margin.
 Although it’s conceivable that these tests aren’t functioning correctly on these new cards—as, has been known to happen with early launch hardware—if they’re genuine, they demonstrate.
 How significantly more potent Nvidia’s most recent offerings are than RTX 3000 devices from the previous generation.
 Not even close.

 In most synthetic tests, the GeForce 4080 is about two-thirds as quick as the RTX 4090.
 They work together more closely than in Furmark.
 However, some bottleneck is probably creating a closer performance there.